-Spaghetti with an Asian twist!
+Spaghetti with an Asian-inspired twist!
 This easy, vegan, 30-minute meal comes together quick and makes a great weeknight meal.
-Plus it's easy to adapt with your own favorite veggies!
+Plus it's simple to adapt with your own favorite vegetables.

-We love this simple, 7-ingredient meal that's easy to assemble!
-Plus it's a great dish to adapt with your own favorite vegetables if you wish – asparagus, bell pepper, and bean sprouts are fantastic.
-And tofu or tempeh would be a great protein boost.
-(Like pairing it with this Easy Baked Savory Tofu, Asian Garlic Tofu, or even the Teriyaki Baked Tofu!)
+We love this Asian-style spaghetti because it's a simple, 7-ingredient meal that's easy to assemble.
+Plus it's a great dish to adapt with your own favorite vegetables - asparagus, bell pepper, bean sprouts, etc. are fantastic.

-The light flavor of this dish comes from the garlic and tamari, plus you can add freshly grated ginger if you’d like as well.
-It tastes great both warm and cold, so leftovers are a perfect work lunch with no need to reheat!
+The light flavor of this dish comes from the garlic and tamari, plus you can add the optional freshly grated ginger as well.
+We think it tastes great both warm or cold, so leftovers are a perfect work lunch with no need to reheat.

-And if you're looking for more quick & easy 30-Minute meals, check out:
+If you're looking for more 30-minute meals, check out:

 - 2 medium carrots

 - 1/4 cup tamari (or less)

 - Optional: 1/2 tsp. freshly grated ginger, 2 tsp. toasted sesame oil

 - Cook spaghetti* according to package directions, leaving al dente (not mushy).
 Drain and set aside when finished.

 - Meanwhile, slice mushrooms, cut green onions in 1/2″ pieces, and cut carrots into matchsticks/julienned (or shred/dice for quicker prep).
 Mince garlic.